Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 On their head are their short and long antennae, used for sussing out their surroundings.
 They also have a uropod, which is their tail.
 This can be used to swim around, as they push the uropod backward and forward, to tread the water.

 Along the side of their body, you’ll find a long reddish-brown or bluish-grey line of dots.
-The color of this line will depend on the shrimp’s diet.
+The color of this line will depend on their diet.
 It can be used to determine their sex, as a female’s line of dots will be more broken up.

 In the wild, the female will have a noticeably swollen dorsal fin, and will generally grow larger than the male.
 Thus, if your shrimp are all the same age, the bigger ones are most likely female.
 Females will also have a little saddle, or egg nest, underneath their stomach.